Nervous system. The nervous system includes all the organs and tissues which enable animals to respond to changes in their environment.

 24. THE CONCEPT OF MECHANIZATION

-What is Hybrid and Hybrid Vigor breeding?
+What are Hybrid and Hybrid Vigor breeding?

 A hybrid is an animal which is the product of crossing animals of two different breeds.
 It has both a dominant and recessive characters.
 A superior hybrid has 75% dominance and 25% recessive.

 Hybrid vigour or heterosis is increased vigour and performance resulting from crossing two superior breeds.
-When two superior breeds e.g Pedigree friesian and Jersey breeds are mate the resultant offspring have both the character of high milk yield and high butterfat content.
-Thus it is said the offspring have hybrid figure which is an increased perfomance and figure than both the two parents.
+When two superior breeds e.g Pedigree friesian and Jersey breeds mate the resultant offspring have both the character of high milk yield and high butterfat content.

 what is Epitasis in animal breeding

-This is the masking of the effect of one gene (recessive gene) by another gene(dominant) which is non-allelic, that is situated on different locus.
+This is the masking of the effect of one gene (recessive gene) by another gene(dominant) which is non-allelic, that is situated on a different locus.

 This is aimed at preventing the recessive gene from being expressed.